plblum/jivs/docs/Configuring.md

     ```
 ### Callbacks
 - `onInstanceStateChanged` and `onValueHostInstanceStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 - `onValueChanged` notifies you when a `ValueHost` had its value changed.
+On a FieldValueHost, this is the native value, not the text value.
-- `onInputValueChanged` notifies you when an `FieldValueHost` had its Input Value changed.
+- `onTextValueChanged` notifies you when an `FieldValueHost` had its text value changed.
 - `onValidationStateChanged` and `onValueHostValidationStateChanged` notifies you after a `validate function` completes, providing the results.
 - `onConfigChanged` lets you capture the configuration for caching it to use in a later creation of ValueHostsManager.
 ### State